kevintpeng/Learn-Something-Every-Day/Web-Dev-Rails/Gems.md

 - `gem build mygem.gemspec` builds a gem that you create or modify into a `.gem` file, which can be installed locally
 - `gem install mygem` installs a gem from rubygems server or locally
 - `gem push mygem-1.0.0.gem` pushes to rubygems.org

+RubyGems modifies Ruby load path, controlling how Ruby code is found by the `require` statement.
+- adds lib's directory to Ruby `$LOAD_PATH`